darklang/dark/README.md

 If you update this repo and push, the tag(s) (one for `dark-ci`, one for rust) will be automatically derived from the current git hash - see `tag-version.sh`.

+Specifically, the tags are `"$(tag-version.sh)"` and `"rust-$(tag-version.sh)"` respectively, to allow for possible later variation between the ocaml and rust containers.

 To use in CI, you'll then go to the darklang/dark repo's `.circleci/config.yaml` and update `.executors | .[] | .docker.image` for the `in-container` and `in-rust-container` executors.